Car problems Audi

 ‘ A notorious problem is failure of the timing chain tensioners, which can lead to serious engine damage. ’

-Audi A6 – luxury, but high maintenance risk
+Audi A6 – luxury, but with high maintenance risk

 The Audi A6 offers plenty of luxury and comfort, but comes with an increased risk of costly maintenance.
 The V6 engines in particular are prone to oil leaks and high consumption.
-A notorious problem is failure of the timing chain tensioners, which can lead to severe engine damage.
-Because of the weight of the car, suspension and steering components, such as control arms, wear out relatively quickly.
+A notorious problem is failure of the timing chain tensioners, which can lead to serious engine damage.
+Due to the weight of the car, components of the suspension and steering system, such as control arms, wear out relatively quickly.

-Engine improvements, but electronics remain a concern.
-A good option, but inspect the electronics thoroughly. - Model years 2019+
+Improvements to the engines, but electronics remain a concern.
+A good option, but inspect the electronics thoroughly.

-Fewer engine-related complaints, but reports of software and sensor issues.
+Fewer engine-related complaints, but reports of software and sensor problems.
 Generally more reliable.

 More: Audi A6